 In addition, clary sage contains an ingredient called linalyl acetate, which is an anti-inflammatory that helps with acne and other inflammatory skin conditions.

-HOW AND WHERE DO YOU APPLY CLARY SAGE OIL?
+HOW TO DILUTE AND APPLY CLARY SAGE ESSENTIAL OIL FOR HORMONES

 - around the neck and face for hot flashes.